UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

       ( short-map-metric-quotient-Pseudometric-Space P)
 ```

-### The induced map from the quotient metric space by an short map in a metric space
+### The induced map from the quotient metric space by a short map in a metric space

 ```agda
 module _